openbmc/docs/community-membership.md

 compatibility, adhering to API conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.

+All approvers should be active contributors to OpenBMC, confirmed by a recent [TOF roll-call][tof-rollcall].
+Any approver not recently qualified can be removed from [OWNERS] files at the discretion of the Subproject Owner(s) or a TOF member.

+- Starting 2026, approvers should have been qualified sometime since 2024H1.
+- Starting 2027, approvers should have been qualified sometime since 2026H1.
+- In 2028 and after, approvers should have at least "Active" or "Emeritus" status in the most recent half.

 **Defined by:** _owners_ entry in an OWNERS file in a repo owned by the OpenBMC project.